Why Hertz Global Holdings Inc. (HTZ)’s Most Recent Report Reveals Some Hints About Its Future

-Hertz Global Holdings Inc. (NASDAQ:HTZ) went down by -0.15% from its latest closing price compared to the recent 1-year high of $46.00.
-The company’s stock price has collected 2.40% of gains in the last five trading sessions.
+Hertz Global Holdings Inc. (NASDAQ:HTZ) went down by -5.06% from its latest closing price compared to the recent 1-year high of $46.00.
+The company’s stock price has collected -5.67% of loss in the last five trading sessions.
 The Wall Street Journal reported on 04/04/22 that Hertz Agrees to Buy 65,000 Electric Vehicles From Polestar

 Is It Worth Investing in Hertz Global Holdings Inc. (NASDAQ :HTZ) Right Now?